-On his computer at home, Apolo Anton Ohno posted a sticky note where he jotted down three words: “process over prize.”
+On his computer at home, Apolo Anton Ohno posted a sticky note where he’d jotted down three words: “process over prize.”

-In his athletic endeavors, the legendary short-track speed skater always knew this to be true.
-Now in his financial life, he has learned to apply the same focus and discipline that helped bring him athletic success.
+In his athletic endeavors, the legendary short-track speed skater used this mindset to become the most decorated U.S. winter athlete.
+Since retiring from his sports career, he has learned to apply the same focus and discipline as an entrepreneur.

 ‘Tough-Knock Life Lessons’ as Financial Foundation